We compare what's there to find the best deals for you.

 As you'd expect, the best hotels in Cannes are equally resplendent, with chandeliers, marble bathrooms and views to die for...

-There is no shortage of five-star hotels in Cannes, all of which earn their stars on a daily basis.
+There is no shortage of five-star options in Cannes, all of which earn their stars on a daily basis.

 But Cannes isn't the sole preserve of those with bulging bank accounts, and the town is not completely coated in movie-star glitter.
 There is plenty to see and do in this lovely former fishing port, and plenty of Cannes hotels that suit more modest budgets.